fedora-copr/copr/frontend/docs/api_2/source/Resources/project.rst

     Creates new Copr project.

-    Additionally to described before `Project fields`_ the user could specify field `chroots` which contains list of chroots to be enabled.
+    Additionally to what is described before in `Project fields`_, the user could specify a field `chroots`, which contains a list of chroots to be enabled.
     Available `chroot` names could be obtained from :doc:`./mock_chroot`

     :resheader Location: contains URL to the newly created project entity